 - 1/2 cup water while grinding the peanuts

-- Approximately 1/4 cup water or as required to get the desired consistency of the curry/ amti
+- Water as required to get the desired consistency of the curry/ amti

 - Dry roast peanuts in a pan till golden brown.
 Let them cool.
 Remove skin of half the quantity of peanuts and let the other half be as is.